 Welcome to the CPPE Shared decision making programme.

 Shared decision making and personalised care are core elements of the NHS Long Term Plan.
-Pharmacy professionals are seen as being a key provider of personalised care within primary care.
-Shared decision making is linked to improved outcomes for patients and puts patients at the centre of their own care, making them experts in their own healthcare decisions.
+Pharmacy professionals are seen as being a key provider of personalised care in the primary care sector.
+Shared decision making is linked to improved outcomes for patients and puts people at the centre of their own care, making them experts in their own healthcare decisions.